 – Wisdom and Eloquence: A Christian Paradigm for Classical Learning, by Robert Littlejohn & Charles T. Evans

-TRCA currently offers grades Kindergarten through 7th, and we will add 8th grade for the 2020-2021 academic year.
-Classes meet on Mondays and Wednesdays, from 8:30 a.m to 3:15 p.m.
-(In order to provide more opportunities for classical discussion and some coursework, TRCA is adding a half-day lab/seminar for 7th and 8th grades on Friday mornings next year.)
+TRCA currently offers grades Kindergarten through 8th, and we plan to add one grade per year until we complete a full PK-12 system.
+Classes meet on Mondays and Wednesdays, from 8:30 a.m to 3:30 p.m.
+In order to provide more opportunities for classical discussion and some coursework, 7th and 8th grades meet on Friday mornings for an in-depth lab & seminar experience.
 TRCA parents teach at home during the rest of the week, following the lesson plans provided by TRCA faculty and supplementing as desired.

 Classes contain a full, comprehensive spectrum of subjects and skills including: Phonics**, English Grammar, Penmanship, Spelling, Composition, Literature, History, Latin, Mathematics, Science, Music, Fine Arts, Physical Education, and Bible & Theology.